 Effective September 25, 2019, Ms. Trombly was appointed as our Chief Executive Officer.
 On July 22, 2022, Ms. Trombly was appointed to serve as a member of the Board of Directors.
-Ms. Trombly is the owner of Trombly Business Law, PC which has been retained by the Company to advise on certain corporate and securities law matters.
-During the years ending March 31, 2022 and 2021, we received \$170,000 and \$215,000 in legal services from Trombly Business Law, PC.
+Ms. Trombly is the owner of Trombly Business Law, PC which was retained by the Company to advise on certain corporate and securities law matters.
+During the years ending March 31, 2023 and 2022, we received \$27,000 and \$170,000 in legal services from Trombly Business Law, PC.
 On December 30, 2019, our Audit Committee approved a waiver to the conflicts of interest provision of our Code of Business Conduct in relation to the employment of our Chief Executive Officer, Ms. Amy Trombly, and her ownership and interest in Trombly Business Law, PC.
 The Audit Committee authorized the Corporation to continue to use Trombly Business Law, PC for certain legal services.
-Currently, the Audit Committee approves bills on a monthly basis.
+The Audit Committee approved bills on a monthly basis.
 Effective July 22, 2022, we entered into an amended and restated employment agreement with Ms. Trombly.
 Under the amended and restated agreement, Ms. Trombly will devote substantially all of her time, energy and skill to the performance of her duties as Chief Executive Officer for the Company.
 We also agreed that Sonoma would no longer receive services from Ms. Trombly's firm and there would be no future related party transactions from this relationship.